Does Pet Insurance Cover Emergency Vet Visits?

 Do You Need Emergency Vet Visits Coverage?

-Since emergency vet visits come standard with most pet insurance policies, the question isn't whether coverage is available but whether pet insurance makes financial sense for your situation.
-Several key factors determine whether you should invest in a policy with emergency coverage.
+Emergency vet visits come standard with most accident-only and comprehensive plans, so ask yourself if getting pet insurance makes sense for your situation.
+Several key factors determine whether you should invest in a policy with emergency coverage:

 1. 1